 As commonly assumed in commodity \gls{tee} literature, we treat the CPU vendor's key infrastructure as a single root of trust, and do not attempt to mitigate microcode backdoors or similar hardware vendor threats.
 Such supply-chain risks, while real, are orthogonal to the location problem addressed here.
-Similarly, we do not consider sophisticated networking attacks, such as DNS spoofing, among others.
+We assume the machine is not compromised before it reaches the trusted provider location, and sensitive keys are cleared out in case the hardware is no longer in the protected location.
+Similarly, we do not consider sophisticated networking attacks, such as DNS spoofing.
 In summary, commodity \glspl{tee}' attestations prove "what code is running" but not "where it is running".
 By matching a provider-signed \gls{tpm} quote with the standard \gls{tee} attestation report, our protocol enables the verifier to confirm that the confidential \gls{vm} resides on cloud hardware outside the attacker's physical reach.
-This eliminates the last practical avenue for side-channel attacks conducted by adversaries with physical access in this setting.
+This eliminates the last practical avenue for adversaries with physical access to conduct side-channel attacks in this setting.